 First, your pension needs to be with a provider that offers drawdown.
+Drawdown is offered by a number of different providers – you can shop around and choose the one you prefer.
 Our SIPP gives you a range of options to flexibly access your pension.
 Find out more about consolidating your pension pots into a SIPP.
 Transferring a pension from an existing scheme may not always work to your benefit and if in doubt you should consult a suitably qualified financial adviser.

 Next, decide how much of your pension you want to move into drawdown.
 You don’t have to put the whole of your fund into drawdown at one time and you can mix and match your options – setting up a drawdown fund with part of it and using the rest to provide a secure income through an annuity, for example.
 A lot will depend on how much income you need at different times in the future and what other income sources you have.